getsentry/symbolicator/docs/index.md

          download a file which was not found.
        - `retry_malformed_after`: Duration to wait before re-trying to download a file which was malformed.
-    - `minidump`: This configures the duration minidumps which failed to be processed correctly will be stored in the cache.
+    - `diagnostics`: This configures the duration diagnostics data will be stored in cache.
+E.g. minidumps which failed to be processed correctly will be stored in this cache.
-       - `max_unused_for`: Duration a minidump will be kept in this cache.
+       - `max_unused_for`: Duration a file will be kept in this cache.

 ## Security